 Welcome to the Fruits of Hope page, with information about the Kampala, Uganda-based charity and its founder, a young man of faith named Mutagubya Abubaker.
-The page was created in January 2019 by one of the charity’s donors, Stephen K. Peeples, a California-based journalist and website developer, who also wrote the text below.
+The page was created in January 2019 by one of the charity’s donors, Stephen K. Peeples, a California-based retired journalist and website developer, who also wrote the text below.
+Updated January 2022.

-In mid-2017, I saw a few Facebook posts by a young guy who was taking donated food packages to hungry people in Gomba District villages near his home in Kampala, Uganda, central east Africa.
+In mid-2017, I saw a few Facebook posts by a young guy who was taking donated food packages to hungry people in remote Gomba District villages west of his home in Kampala, Uganda, central east Africa.

 Of course, I was also very skeptical.
 It just seemed too pure for the world — ours and his — and the time in which we live.